joerg-pfruender/joerg-pfruender.github.io/_posts/2020-01-25-Localstack_in_Docker.md

 What if the localstack docker container could just come up with all topics and queues "magically" preconfigured during its own startup?

 Here is the solution:
-If you map a directory into `/docker-entrypoint-initaws.d` of the localstacks docker-container volume it gets executed right after the start of the localstack container.
+If you map a directory into `/docker-entrypoint-initaws.d` of the localstack's docker-container volume it gets executed right after the start of the localstack container.

 So I put an shell script inside the folder `localstack_setup` that bootstraps my topics and queues.
 Then I map that `localstack_setup` folder containing the startup script into the `/docker-entrypoint-initaws.d` directory of the docker container.